How We Pray for the Nations

 This short pattern can be used by individuals, families, small groups, churches, and prayer leaders.

-Lord, help me see this country truthfully.
+Lord, help me see this country and its people truthfully.

 Give me compassion for its people.